 Joshua gave the people every chance to not affirm this covenant with God.
 But the people were adamant that they would serve God.
 It was their choice and one they freely made.
 There is no hint of coercion on God’s part, forcing them to agree with Joshua that they would serve God.

 The story of Israel is one of failing to keep their covenant with God.
-Over and over you find the people turning away from God.
-After Joshua died God raised up a series of Judges who led the people.
+Over and over, you find them turning away from God.
+After Joshua died, God raised up a series of Judges who led the people.
 But, Judges 2:17 tells us, “they would not listen to their judges but prostituted themselves to other gods and worshiped them.
 They quickly turned from the ways of their ancestors, who had been obedient to the Lord’s commands.“

-Clearly Israel failed in their agreement to keep their covenant with God.
+Clearly, Israel failed in their agreement to keep their covenant with God.
 You might argue that in all of the examples given that it was later generations that failed to keep the covenant.
-But you would be forgetting that generation that initially agreed to the covenant.
+But you would be forgetting the generation that initially agreed to the covenant.
 A generation that later died in the wilderness because of their unfaithfulness.

 The New Testament Witness